stepthom/text_mining_resources/README.md

 - [sense2vec: Semantic Analysis of the Reddit Hivemind](https://explosion.ai/demos/sense2vec)
 - [RegexPal](https://www.regexpal.com/): Great tool for testing out regular expressions.
 - [AllenNLP Demo](https://demo.allennlp.org): Great demo using AllenNLP of everything from Named Entity Recognition to Textual Entailment.
+- [IBM NLP Demo](https://natural-language-understanding-demo.ng.bluemix.net): Examine a news article or other content from the link for NLP analysis using IBM NLP.

 ## Datasets